 Business-book authors take note.
-Similar to Chip and Dan Heath’s other two best-sellers, Decisive is structured for clarity and accessibility.
+Like Chip and Dan Heath’s other best-sellers, Decisive is structured for clarity and accessibility.
 Every chapter ends with a one-page synopsis of high points.

-Endnotes offer more depth on studies.
+Endnotes offer more depth.
 Readers are cleverly given a choice of how they read the book: fast or slow.
 Decisive can be scanned by those in a hurry or read in-depth by readers with more time.

-Readers of other popular books on decision making, such as Barry Schwartz’s excellent Paradox of Choice, will notice the Heaths use some of the same research.
+Readers of other popular books on decision making, such as Barry Schwartz’s excellent Paradox of Choice, will notice that Heaths use some of the same research.
 It’s disappointing to read about the supermarket jam story yet again.